perak/kitchen-site/files/getting_started.md

 	]
 }
 ```
 - `name` is route name.
-Example: `"api.show.some_data"`.
+Example: `api.show.some_data`.
 - `path` is route path.
-Example: `"/api/show/some_data"`.
+Example: `/api/show/some_data`.
 If you leave this blank, path will be automatically created from route name.
 - `source_file` is the path to the .js file (relative to input JSON) which will be inserted into controller `action` function (not mandatory).

 Plugins
 =======

-In addition with built-in components (such as `"form"`, `"dataview"` etc.) you can write your own components called **"plugins"** using javascript (node.js).
+In addition with built-in components (such as `form`, `dataview` etc.) you can write your own components called **plugins** using javascript (node.js).

-Plugins are stored in the `"plugins"` subdirectory inside the meteor-kitchen installation dir.
+Plugins are stored in the `plugins` subdirectory inside the meteor-kitchen installation dir.
 By default it is located in:

 ```
 ~/.meteor-kitchen/plugins/